aarsonline/aarsonline.github.io/class1/val/REF.md

 Bilus, Mirna, et al., "On the mechanism and origin of isoleuyl-tRNA synthetase editing against norvaline."
 J. Mol.
 Biol.
 431, 1284-1297 (2019).

+Dreher, Theo W. "Viral tRNAs and tRNA‐like structures."
+Wiley Interdisciplinary Reviews: RNA 1.3 (2010): 402-414.

+Sherlock, Madeline E., et al. "Structural diversity and phylogenetic distribution of valyl tRNA-like structures in viruses."
+Rna 27.1 (2021): 27-39.

+Motorin, Yu A., et al. "Mammalian valyl‐tRNA synthetase forms a complex with the first elongation factor."
+FEBS letters 238.2 (1988): 262-264.

+Negrutskii, Boris S., et al. "Functional interaction of mammalian valyl-tRNA synthetase with elongation factor EF-1α in the complex with EF-1H."
+Journal of Biological Chemistry 274.8 (1999): 4545-4550.